nautilist/nautilist-generator/README.md

 ```
 > Generate a static HTML site with using the `.yaml` list you created

-This will produce an `.html` file with the name of the list you've created: `e.g. my-super-awesome-list.yml`
+This will produce an `index.html` file inside of a folder with the name of the list you've created.
+If you are generating from `my-super-awesome-list`, then you'll get: `e.g. my-super-awesome-list/index.html`

 ## Examples